nguyentuss/nguyentuss.github.io/content/post/HOG/index.md

 ### Step 1: Preprocessing

 In every image processing algorithm, the first step is preprocessing image.
 As mentioned earlier HOG feature descriptor used for pedestrian detection is calculated on a $64×128$ patch of an image.
 Of course, an image may be of any size.
-Typically patches at multiple scales are analyzed at many image locations.
+Typically, patches at multiple scales are analyzed at many image locations.
 The only constraint is that the patches being analyzed have a fixed aspect ratio.
 In our case, the patches need to have an aspect ratio of $1:2$.
 For example, they can be $100×200$, $128×256$, or $1000×2000$ but not $101×205$.

 <div style="text-align: center;">
 	<img src="img/pic4.png" width="600">